garrandall/popular-music-data/tracks/inconsolable-backstreet-boys.md

 I don't wanna be like this
 I just wanna let you know
 That everything I hold in
-Is everything I can't let go (oooh, can't let go)
+Is everything I can't let go (oh, can't let go)

 Cause Baby,